BluOyster29/lt2212-v19-a4/README.md

 ## Backlog/To do
 * Solve the mystery of input/output
-* Remove words not in word2vec from vocab
+* Remove words not in word2vec from vocab: DONE
 * Figure out the Adam optimizer
 * Add args to decide number of epochs, to use GPU as device... anything else?
-* Generate random vector for the start symbol (just add an array or something similar with 300 dims)
+* Generate random vector for the start symbol (just add an array or something similar with 300 dims): DONE

 Basic structure:
 1. Read texts and collect vocab